 In the Illinois criminal court system, there are two types of charges: felonies and misdemeanors.
 Felony criminal charges are the more serious of the two and are punishable by one year in prison or more, depending on the class of felony.
 Misdemeanors are lesser offenses that are punishable by less than one year in jail, again depending on the misdemeanor classification.

 Will I go to jail or prison?

-There are many sentences available under Illinois law that does not involve imprisonment, even if when the defendant is facing felony charges.
+There are many sentences available under Illinois law that does not involve imprisonment, even if when the defendant is facing felony charges - in fact, Illinois law expresses a preference for probation wherever appropriate.
 Although imprisonment is a possibility, you can reduce your chances of being sentenced to jail or prison by contacting an experienced and aggressive lawyer to defend you in court.
 The right defense for your case can avoid conviction and jail or prison, and can help avoid or lessen other penalties

 What are the possible penalties I may face if I'm convicted?